 The Wind Ridge Trail is one of my favorite hikes in Kananaskis Country.
 It’s a bit of a grind to get to the top, but the views of Mt.
 Lougheed you get from the alpine meadow are simply incredible.

 Karst Spring Trail is one of our favorite Kananaskis hiking trails, in fact, it’s one of the few Kananaskis hikes we try to make time for each and every year.
-We love hikes with a payoff, and this hike delivers big-time!
+We love Kananaskis hikes with a payoff, and the Karst Spring hike delivers big-time!